The types of appointments we offer are:

 The receptionists will inform you when any of the doctors’ surgeries are running late.

-Appointments to see a doctor, but not a nurse can be booked over the internet once you have registered to the service – ask at reception for details.
+Appointments to see a doctor, but not a nurse, can be booked over the internet once you have registered to the service – ask at reception for details (currently suspend due to Covid pancemic).

 - Dr Dalton is available on Monday, Tuesday, Wednesday & Friday